 While I was lucky enough to eventually visit a couple of admitted student events, many folks do not have that privilege.
-In these uncertain times, many future members of the class of 2024 are flying blind when it comes to choosing their college.
+In these uncertain times, many students are flying blind when it comes to choosing their college.
 Thankfully, digital resources and social media are better equipped to bridge that gap now than they were when I made my college decision in 2012.

 Committing to a place to spend the next four years is a monumental decision.
 You’re not just choosing a classroom—you’re choosing a community and a home.
 Colleges recognize the gravity of that decision.
 Therefore, they are doing everything in their power to provide resources for you to help you make an informed decision.